Q. What’s your background in food?

-Chocolate, granny smith apples, strawberries, pineapple burgers/pizza, soup dumplings, peking duck, mashed potatoes, sweet potatoes, crêpes, ice cream, hot red bean milk tea, pudding, waffles, mac ‘n cheese, grilled cheese, bread, avocado, salmon, sticky rice, pickled radishes, red chicken curry, bagels.
+Chocolate, granny smith apples, strawberries, pineapple burgers/pizza, soup dumplings, peking duck, mashed potatoes, sweet potatoes, crêpes, ice cream, hot red bean milk tea, chocolate pudding, waffles, mac ‘n cheese, grilled cheese, bread, avocado, salmon, sticky rice, pickled radishes, red chicken curry, bagels, various dim sum dishes.

 I could go on for days!!!